 It may be that all you’re interested in is more time away from the business and that’s OK.
 But, how is having this person there doing whatever it is you want them to do going to move you closer to that goal?

-If you are thinking about changing anything within the context of your business and you haven’t considered questions like these, please take a moment and read the last few paragraphs again.
+If you are thinking about changing anything within the context of your business and you haven’t considered questions like these, please read the last few above paragraphs again.
 These are critical questions that require thoughtful and comprehensive answers.
-Even if you aren’t thinking about change at this particular moment, read the last few paragraphs a second, third or maybe even a fourth time.
+Even if you aren’t thinking about a change at this particular moment, read the last few paragraphs a second, third, or maybe even a fourth time.

 I don’t think so…